5 Things You Can Do with Scattering Urns after Scattering Ashes

 - Perfume bottle

-There is no right or wrong way, which is an advantage of being cremated.
+There is no right or wrong way to store or scatter someone's ashes, which is an advantage of being cremated.
 Your imagination might surprise you with a great idea.
 Photos of your life or your loved one might inspire an idea.

 What to do with the scattering urn when scattering is done?